 - After choosing the exchange difficulty, the Operator must not change the difficulty when there is a mineral in the Mineral Receptacle.
-Before the mineral is successfully exchanged, the pose of the Exchange Station shall remain the same under the same difficulty. - When exchanging minerals, the Hero Robot Operator may use the "Push Mineral" function which will move the Mineral Receptacle to its initial position and push out the mineral (if any) in the Mineral Receptacle.
-Thereafter, the Mineral Receptacle will return to its original position before the "Push Mineral" function was engaged. - The Exchange Station will not detect obstacles in its path.
+Before the mineral is successfully exchanged, the pose of the Exchange Station shall remain the same under the same difficulty. - When exchanging minerals, the Engineer Robot Operator may use the "Push Mineral" function which will move the Mineral Receptacle to its initial position and push out the mineral (if any) in the Mineral Receptacle. - The Exchange Station will not detect obstacles in its path.
 If the Engineer Robot's mechanisms come into contact or collide with the Mineral Receptacle during the movement of the Exchange Station, thus sustaining damage, it shall be borne solely by the participating team.